-Visit Palestine with Saleem & Kristel
+Visit Palestine with Saleem & Kristel in 2023

 Let us introduce ourselves